Fiscal deficit narrows to 5-year low in Apr-Aug; lowest in 18 years as % of budget estimate

 The government's fiscal deficit as a percentage of the budget target narrowed to the lowest in 18 years in the April-August period in 2021-22 backed by a sharp surge in revenue mop-up and a marginal increase in spending.

-This has brightened prospects of fiscal deficit clocking in lower than the budget estimates for the current fiscal by up to 0.5 basis points.
+This has brightened prospects of fiscal deficit clocking in lower than the budget estimates for the current fiscal by up to 0.5 per cent of GDP.
 Economists estimate that the fiscal deficit for the current fiscal will range between 6.3 and 6.6 per cent of the gross domestic product, as against the target of 6.8 per cent of GDP.

 The gap between Union government's revenue and expenditure nearly halved to Rs 4.68 lakh crore between April and August compared to Rs 8.7 lakh crore in the corresponding period last year and about 15 per cent lower than the pre-Covid year of 2019-20, government data showed.